api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 will fail, causing the transaction to revert.
 If the signature is valid, the contract allows the sender to update the data feed(s).
-Due to exclusivity guarantees, the winner is guaranteed to be the only one who can update the feed with data from within the bidding phase of the respective auction.
+Due to exclusivity guarantees, the winner is guaranteed to be the only one who can update the feed with data from within the bid phase of the respective auction.

 ### Updating the data feed